mb0/xelf-old/DESIGN.md

 resolved literal.
 This implies that resolver names cannot contains dots and instead should use other punctuation without special meaning.
 Library resolvers use a colon for that reason.

-To avoid checking the symbol in each environment the default resolution should do most of the heavy lifting.
-It should check if a symbol has a special prefix or is a path, and with that information select the appropriate environment from the whole ancestry of the current one.
-Environments need a a way to advertise special behaviour for this to work.
-Because interface calls where tested to be cheaper than type checks we add a method the environment, instead of using marker interfaces.
-We could expand the use of types for all expression elements to avoid type checking where the typed value is not required anyway.
+To avoid checking the symbol in each environment the default resolution cover most of the path aspects and will only the relevant environments.
+The environments implement a simple method to indicate whether they can resolve a special symbol.

 Expressions
 -----------